 Pro-tip: Always tell front desk about what you're celebrating.
 If you're lucky they might throw in something extra.

-Party hardy - To get that classic Vegas nightclub experience without breaking the bank, here are the spots we suggest: Foxtail Nightclub at SLS and Drai's Nightclub at the Cromwell.
+Party hardy - To get that classic Vegas nightclub experience without breaking the bank, here are the spots we suggest: Foxtail Pool at SLS and Drai's Nightclub at the Cromwell.
 If you're trying to get a little taste of what a bunch of Vegas clubs are like, the VIP nightlife tours like Club Tour Vegas or Club Crawl are perfect—you pay a fixed price and you don't have to worry about anything else.

 Pro-tip: Make friends in line and merge your crew with a group of ladies for possible free entry wherever you go.